What the Rich Think About the Poor

 “I think it would be much prettier if it were rainbow-colored don’t you?” said her friend Fallow Weir.

 “Why brown for the poor?”
-Fallow asked while stirring her tea.
+Fallow asked stirring her tea.

 “Because brown is the color of excrement,” replied Aye.
-“And everything the poor touches in a sense turns into excrement.
+“And everything the poor touches turns into excrement.
 And it should be gold for the rich because we have the Midas touch when it comes to making them.”